VRanjitha/Creations/README.md

     >sklearn.model_selection: train_test_split module to split the dataset into training and testing data.

 # MACHINE LEARNING ALGORTTHMS
-   # LINEAR REGRESSION : PREDICTIONS ARE CONTINUOUS VALUES
+   # LINEAR REGRESSION : Predictions are continuous values
        -In ML, we have a set of input variables (x) that are used to determine the output variable (y).
 A relationship exists between the input variables and the output variable.
        -The goal of ML is to quantify this relationship.
-   # LOGISTIC REGRESSION : PREDICTIONS ARE DECRETE VALUES
+   # LOGISTIC REGRESSION : Predictions are descrete values
        - best suited for binary classification (datasets where y = 0 or 1, where 1 denotes the default class.
        -the output is in the form of probabilities of the default class.
    # NAVIE BAYES